 06/2021 - 12/2021: Summer and fall third year

-- Worked as a Machine Learning Engineer at Graphika, building NLP classification models and models for cross-platform clustering of social media data.
+- Worked as a Machine Learning Engineer at Graphika, building NLP classification models and methods for cross-platform clustering of social media data.

 - RA for Dr. Matthew Hall on statistical models for the use of consumer data to measure population levels and migration flows.